tindandelion/rust-bittorrent-client/_posts/2025-07-23-download-the-whole-file.md

 We've managed to [download and verify a single piece][prev-post].
 After that, extending the code to download the entire file is quite a straightforward progression.
 Since we know how many pieces there are, we can simply download them one by one, similar to how we were downloading a single piece in 16Kb blocks.
 Only the last piece would require special care, because it can be shorter than the others.

 We're still going to be working under the simplifications we [assumed previously][simplifications].
-If we're lucky, we'll have the entire file downloaded by the end of this section, and gather more insights into the workings of the BitTorrent protocol!
+If we're lucky, we'll have the entire file downloaded by the end of this section and gather more insights into the workings of the BitTorrent protocol!

 [*Version 0.0.8 on GitHub*](https://github.com/tindandelion/rust-bittorrent-client/tree/0.0.8){: .no-github-icon}